-A. John Lewis Wedding Insurance covers you if you’re forced to cancel or postpone your wedding.
-Then, should you need to rearrange it, we’ll lend a hand by paying for some costs.
-All your wedding essentials are also protected against loss, theft or failure of suppliers, including presents, flowers, transport, the cake, rings, wedding outfits and even photographs.
+A. John Lewis Wedding Insurance covers you if you’re forced to cancel or postpone your wedding, if it's inappropriate to continue with the ceremony and it's not due to a pre-existing medical condition.
+All your wedding essentials could also be protected against loss, theft or failure of suppliers, including the wedding presents and cake; flowers, transport and photographs arranged for the ceremony; and even wedding outfits and wedding rings.

 Q. How do I choose the correct level of Wedding Insurance?